buomsoo-kim/buomsoo-kim.github.io/_posts/2020-03-30-Craft-of-writing-effectively.md.md

 Do not think of *rules* when writing. *Think about readers* if you are an expert caring about the value of your writing.

-# (In many cases) Reading and writing processes are orthogonal
+# Orthogonal processes of reading and writing

 ## Horizontal process of writing interferes vertical process of reading